0cjs/sedoc/8bit/fm-7.md

     4: horizontal sync signal
     5: vertical sync signal

-The above pin numbering is looking at the female socket on the computer.
-This monochrome output is a 180° 5-pin DIN connector, the same same physical format as:
+This monochrome output is a 180° 5-pin DIN connector, the same physical format as:
 - MIDI, but MIDI cables cannot be used because they don't use pins 1 and 3, and the composite output is on 3.
 - [European-standard analog audio][euaudio]: where 2 is ground.
 The